Cryptocurrency: Regulation

 In May 2024, 15 years after the advent of the first blockchain, bitcoin, the US Congress advanced a bill to the full House of Representatives to provide regulatory clarity for digital assets.
 The Financial Innovation and Technology for the 21st Century Act, which defines responsibilities between various US agencies, notably between the Commodity Futures Trading Commission (CFTC) for decentralized blockchains and the Securities and Exchange Commission (SEC) for blockchains that are functional but not decentralized.
 Stablecoins are excluded from both CFTC and SEC regulation in this bill, "except for fraud and certain activities by registered firms."

 China

 In September 2017, China banned ICOs to cause abnormal return from cryptocurrency decreasing during announcement window.
 The liquidity changes by banning ICOs in China was temporarily negative while the liquidity effect became positive after news.

 On 18 May 2021, China banned financial institutions and payment companies from being able to provide cryptocurrency transaction related services.
 This led to a sharp fall in the price of the biggest proof of work cryptocurrencies.
 For instance, bitcoin fell 31%, Ethereum fell 44%, Binance Coin fell 32% and Dogecoin fell 30%.
 Proof of work mining was the next focus, with regulators in popular mining regions citing the use of electricity generated from highly polluting sources such as coal to create bitcoin and Ethereum.

-In September 2021, the Chinese government declared all cryptocurrency transactions of any kind illegal, completing its crackdown on cryptocurrency.
+In September 2021, the Chinese government outlawed all cryptocurrency transactions, completing its crackdown on cryptocurrency.